MRX8024/chopper-resonance-tuner/wiki/chopper_tuning_guide_english.md

 And if for some reason not, then install [manually](/wiki/manual_install_en.md).

 2. Сonnect the accelerometer to the motor by screwing it in, this guarantees accurate vibration measurement.
-   However, it is possible to connect, as for example when measuring resonances, for input_shaper - to the print head / bed, depending on the type of printer, to collect vibrations.
+   However, it is possible to connect, as for example when measuring resonances, for input_shaper - to the print head / bed, depending on the type of printer, selected measuring axis, to collect vibrations.
    This method may give incorrect data if the mechanics are crooked, but on properly assembled printers, it is not inferior to the first.

 3. Calibration: (Further commands in this article will be interpreted with the minimum required parameters, all supported are listed at the bottom of the manual).